 - muscle pain

 Malaria is caused by parasites.
-It is passed from person to person by mosquitoes.
-If left untreated, malaria can be deadly.
+It is spread by mosquitoes.
+If left untreated, malaria can lead to death.

 - extreme weakness

 - muscle aches